This event has now passed, however you can catch up on-demand for FREE through the link below.

 This production charts the life of Nye Bevan – played by Michael Sheen – and his battle to create the NHS (abridged edit).

-Introduction by Indhu Rubasingham (Director Designate, National Theatre) & TBC.
+Introduction by Indhu Rubasingham (Director Designate, National Theatre).

 Creative UK